mnmason86/reading-notes/README.md

 # Reading Notes for Code Fellows

 ## About Me
-My name is Mandy Mason, and I am completely new to coding!
-I am an Elementary School Music Teacher who is looking for a career change.
+My name is Mandy Mason, and before I started Code Fellows, I had no coding experience!
+I spent the last eight years as a K-12 Music teacher, and am making a career change to the tech industry.
 I was born in Nashville,TN and lived around the Middle Tennessee area for most of my life.
 My husband Daniel, our cat Gizmo, and I moved to Port Saint Lucie, FL in December of 2018.
 We enjoy learning new things, playing games, watching sports, and spending time with our friends.

 [Click to view my GitHub portfolio page!](https://github.com/mnmason86?tab=projects&type=beta)

 ![Mandy & Daniel](img/Daniel_Mandy2.jpg)

 ### What is a Growth Mindset?